Skip to main content

 Eton Mess

-London’s luxury department store Fortnum & Mason claim to have invented this hearty British pub favourite in 1738, which features a whole soft or hard-boiled egg, wrapped in sausage meat that’s then rolled in breadcrumbs before being baked or deep-fried.
+London’s luxury department store Fortnum & Mason claim to have invented this hearty British pub favourite in 1738.
+Scotch eggs feature a whole soft or hard-boiled egg, wrapped in sausage meat that’s then rolled in breadcrumbs before being baked or deep-fried.

 Scotch egg